astropy/asdf-astropy/docs/asdf-astropy/details.rst

 `asdf-coordinates-schemas package <https://github.com/asdf-format/asdf-coordinates-schemas>`_.
 Moreover, many of the converters in **asdf-astropy** related to units implement tags that are defined in the `ASDF-standard <https://asdf-standard.readthedocs.io/en/latest/>`.
-Finally, their are converters in **asdf-astropy** whose tags are defined within **asdf-astropy** itself.
+Finally, there are converters in **asdf-astropy** whose tags are defined within **asdf-astropy** itself.
 See :ref:`asdf-astropy_manifest` for a listing of all these tags.
-Documentation of the individual schemas defined by **asdf-astropy**, which are used by to assemble these tags can be found in :ref:`asdf-astropy_schemas`.
+Documentation of the individual schemas defined by **asdf-astropy**, which are used to assemble these tags can be found in :ref:`asdf-astropy_schemas`.

 .. note::
     Not all **astropy** types are currently serializable by ASDF.
 Attempting to